No matter what role you take on, volunteering for the hospice will mean you’ll be helping to support local people

 We take extra precautions to make sure our patients are receiving the highest quality end-of-life care, so if you’re interested in a voluntary role that involves patient care and support, we’ll ask you to undergo extra checks.

 Whatever your skills, there’s a volunteering role for you at the hospice.

 If there aren’t any roles within the hospice that suit you, you might like to look into volunteering in our shops or our warehouse.

 If you’d like to enquire about volunteering for Weston Hospicecare, please get in touch with our volunteering team on 01934 423 975.
-You might also like to download our list of our Hospice Volunteering Opportunities July 2017.
+You might also like to download our list of our Hospice Volunteering Opportunities for August 2017.

 Role Title: Volunteer Driver – Day Hospice Patients

 Suggested Involvement: 1 – 3 hours per week (Tues, Weds or Thurs)